 Student life, services and support

 By studying with us, you will benefit from living and learning in two unique locations.
 You will start your journey at Queen's Campus in Stockton-on-Tees.
-As a student at the International Study Centre you will be part of an international community with access to modern facilities, sports centre and plenty of social places.
+As a student at the International Study Centre you will be part of an international community.

 After successfully completing your pathway programme at the International Study Centre on Queen’s Campus, you will join the University’s collegiate system at Durham City.